Types of EV Infrastructure Planning

 Below are a few key considerations for community-level planning in rural areas:

 - Rural entities can tap into regional coalitions and look to national-level organizations to help establish partnerships for community level planning.
-Regional transportation planning organizations and metropolitan planning organizations can also help with community-level planning for EVSE.
+Regional transportation planning organizations and metropolitan planning organizations can also help with community-level planning for EV charging infrastructure.

-- In general, rural EVSE projects may face more technical constraints due to less-developed electric-grid and telecommunications infrastructure.
+- In general, rural EV charging projects may face more technical constraints due to less-developed electric-grid and telecommunications infrastructure.

 - Communities are made up of diverse stakeholders with different needs and perspectives which should be considered in the planning process.